Qpher

 8. Your Rights Under GDPR

 If you are located in the European Economic Area (EEA) or the United Kingdom, you have the following rights: - **Right to Access (Art.
-15)**: Request a copy of your personal data via the portal data export feature. - **Right to Rectification (Art.
+15)**: Request a copy of your personal data by emailing privacy@qpher.ai; we respond within 30 days. - **Right to Rectification (Art.
 16)**: Update your profile information in the portal settings. - **Right to Erasure (Art.
 17)**: Request account deletion; processing completes within 30 days. - **Right to Restrict Processing (Art.
 18)**: Request account suspension (API access disabled, data preserved). - **Right to Data Portability (Art.
-20)**: Export your public keys and encrypted data via the portal export feature. - **Right to Object (Art.
+20)**: Request a machine-readable copy of your public keys and data by emailing privacy@qpher.ai. - **Right to Object (Art.
 21)**: Object to processing based on legitimate interest by contacting privacy@qpher.ai.
 To exercise these rights, use the portal settings or contact privacy@qpher.ai.
 We respond to requests within 30 days.
 You also have the right to lodge a complaint with your local supervisory authority.

 9. Your Rights Under CCPA

 If you are a California resident, you have the following rights under the California Consumer Privacy Act (CCPA): - **Right to Know (Section 1798.100)**: Request information about the categories and specific pieces of personal information we collect.
-Use the same data export mechanism as GDPR Art.
-15. - **Right to Delete (Section 1798.105)**: Request deletion of your personal information.
-We process requests within 30 days. - **Right to Opt-Out of Sale (Section 1798.120)**: Qpher does not sell personal information to third parties. - **Right to Non-Discrimination (Section 1798.125)**: We do not discriminate in pricing or service quality based on the exercise of privacy rights.
+Submit your request by emailing privacy@qpher.ai (same mechanism as GDPR Art.
+15 above). - **Right to Delete (Section 1798.105)**: Request deletion of your personal information.
+We process requests within 30 days.
+See Section 7.3 for the accelerated deletion mechanism, response timeframes, and rollout status. - **Right to Opt-Out of Sale (Section 1798.120)**: Qpher does not sell personal information to third parties. - **Right to Non-Discrimination (Section 1798.125)**: We do not discriminate in pricing or service quality based on the exercise of privacy rights.
 Categories of personal information collected: identifiers (email, name), commercial information (billing records), and internet activity (API usage logs).
 To exercise your rights, use the portal settings or contact privacy@qpher.ai.

 10. Security Measures